oneoffcoder/books/sphinx/python-dothis/source/function-generator.rst

 .. highlight:: python
    :linenothreshold: 1

-Avoid generating large number of values or objects as they may take up memory.
-Use yield inside a function to generate values or objects as needed.
-Functions generating collections using yield are more space efficient and faster.
+Avoid materializing large collections when you only need to iterate over them.
+Use ``yield`` to generate values on demand.
+Generator functions are often more memory-efficient.

 Don't do this
 ^^^^^^^^^^^^^